kyrylokalivanov/CS-and-.NET/README.md

 The repository is designed to be a centralized hub for exploring, running, and contributing to these projects.

-## Projects

-Below is a list of projects currently included in this repository.
-Each project has its own subdirectory and detailed documentation.

-- **StudentManager**:
-  - A Windows Forms application for managing student records, academic years, and courses using SQLite.
-  - Features a TreeView for navigation, ListView for data display, and forms for adding/editing records.
-  - See `StudentManager/README.md` for details.

-*Additional projects will be added here as they are included in the repository.*

 ## Requirements

 To run the projects in this repository, you need: